 I was recently on a business trip to Minsk and I got to do a little fishing.
 Unfortunately I didn’t catch anything.
 I did see an amazing hockey arena while I was there though.
 Very cool city!

-I finally chose between the different Dallas moving companies that I was considering and am all set up at my new place.
+I finally chose between the different Plano moving companies that I was considering and am all set up at my new place.
 So now I am looking for some fishing spots in the Dallas area.
 I know there are lots of lakes around here – Lake Fork, Lake Lewisville, Lake Texoma, etc. Anyone have any tips for me?
 Please respond in the comments section below with your recommendations.

 I am extremely excited about a fishing trip that I am taking over to south Texas (Padre Island area).
 I found some really cheap flights and the hotel prices aren’t bad either!
 Here’s to redfish and speckled trout!